How to Report

 Title IX Office.
 Any incident of sexual misconduct can be brought to the attention of the Title IX Officer.
 Although the University strongly encourages reporting sexual misconduct to the police, a complainant may request administrative action by the Title IX Officer with or without filing a police report.
 The Title IX Officer can grant interim accommodations such as changing academic, living, transportation or working situations.

-Title IX Officer:
+Title IX Officers:

 Gene Pregeant, Rm.
 120 Dyson Hall